openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 - The source volume device ID is ``0021A``.

-- The name of the SnapVX snapshot on the VMAX backend is ``VMAXSnapshot``.
+- The name of the SnapVX snapshot on the PowerMax backend is ``PowerMaxSnapshot``.

 Outcome:

-After the process of managing the Snapshot has completed, the SnapVX snapshot on the VMAX backend will be prefixed by the letters ``OS-``, leaving the snapshot in this example named ``OS-VMAXSnapshot``.
+After the process of managing the Snapshot has completed, the SnapVX snapshot on the PowerMax backend will be prefixed by the letters ``OS-``, leaving the snapshot in this example named ``OS-PowerMaxSnapshot``.
 The associated snapshot managed by Cinder will be present for use under the name ``SnapshotManaged``.